FOX Bet Online Sportsbook Review & Bonus Offers

 As such, FOX Bet shares most of the same strengths and weaknesses as the old BetStars.
 Overall, we found that the pros do outweigh the cons, and that the rebrand has been a net positive for the app, offering players plenty of more value opportunities that weren’t present previously.

-In what U.S. sports betting markets is FOX Bet available?
+In what markets is FOX Bet Sportsbook legal?

 |State||Bonus||Casino Partner||Launch Date|

-We expect FOX Bet to be present in more U.S online sports betting markets as they arise, with a keen eye on Indiana, which is poised to roll out full-scale mobile wagering in late 2019.
-The Stars Group is partnered with Penn National, and is positioned to be the forward-facing brand of Penn’s first mobile sports app in the Hoosier State.
+We expect FOX Bet to be present in more U.S online sports betting markets as they arise, with a keen eye on Indiana, which rolled out full-scale mobile wagering in late 2019.

 Key differences between markets